Ad exec sues Interpublic over Facebook investment

 "You have to transport yourself back to 2006," said Neal Brickman, a lawyer for Volpe, in an interview.
 "Facebook was a fledgling start-up.
 Interpublic thought it was a stupid investment.
 But Mr. Volpe was incredibly persistent.
 Not a whit of credit went to him, and he has never been paid a penny."

-Interpublic spokesman Tom Cunningham said the lawsuit has no merit and that the company will defend against it.
+Tom Cunningham, an Interpublic spokesman, said the New York-based company plans to defend against the lawsuit.

-"The Facebook transaction was entered into at the corporate level," and Volpe is seeking "to garner personal gain from a very successful commercial decision taken by IPG," he said.

-Interpublic is based in New York, and has more than 20 brands including McCann, Draftfcb and Lowe and Partners.
+Interpublic has more than 20 brands including McCann, Draftfcb and Lowe and Partners.
 Brickman said Volpe left the company at the end of October.

 Facebook's share price has fallen 19 percent since the initial public offering.